Shop Complete Gut Defense →

 No single probiotic strain performs all of these roles equally.

 Different regions of the digestive tract favor different bacteria.
+For example:

 • Some Lactobacillus strains are more active in the upper digestive tract